Migrating WordPress Playground Documentation to WordPress.org

 What should you know?

 When you preview a branch, Playground loads the latest available build artifact from GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ Actions.
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ Actions.
 If GitHub Actions is still building the most recent commit, Playground uses the next available build.
 This means you might see changes from a few commits back, not the absolute latest code.
 This approach strikes a balance between freshness and reliability.

 This feature works anywhere you use the Playground Query APIAPI An API or Application Programming Interface is a software intermediary that allows programs to interact with each other and share data in limited, clearly defined ways., ideally, for testing and bug reporting.
 The playground can be embedded for educational purposes in future releases.
 For example, if you’re documenting a new Gutenberg feature still in trunk, link directly to a Playground instance that demonstrates it.